Overview of Volume Testing:

 What is Volume Testing?

 Volume Testing is a type of non-functional testing.
 This testing is done to check the data volume handled by the database.
-Volume testing also called as flood testing is a non-functional testing that is done to check the software or app for its performance against huge data of the database.
+Volume testing also called as flood testing is non-functional testing that is done to check the software or app for its performance against huge data of the database.

 The database is stretched to a threshold point by adding a large amount of data to it and then the system is tested for its response.